Back to jobs

 Who You Are

-• 4+ years of full-cycle recruiting experience, particularly within Sales and Go-To-Market functions
+• 4+ years of full-cycle recruiting experience, particularly within Sales, Finance, Customer Success, Marketing, or other core business related functions

 • You have a knack for building strong relationships and trust with both candidates and hiring managers, enhancing the overall recruitment process

-• You’re ready to dive into any task, no matter how big or small, to effectively manage and support the recruiting function as the second GTM recruiter on our team
+• You’re ready to dive into any task, no matter how big or small, to effectively manage and support the recruiting function as an early member on the talent team

 • You have an analytical mindset and recognize the importance of tracking metrics to inform and optimize the recruiting process